 You will need to register separately with the Tax and Customs Administration if you have chosen a private limited company (bv) or public limited company (nv) as your legal structure.
-In that case, your registration at both KVK and the Dutch Tax and Customs Administration will be handled by a civil-law notary, and you will be issued with an RSIN number (identification number for legal entities and associations).
+In that case, your registration at both KVK and the Dutch Tax and Customs Administration will be handled by a civil-law notary, and you will be issued with an RSIN number (Legal Entities and Partnerships Identification Number).

 Fill out the form before your appointmentDo you want to start a sole proprietorship or a partnership?
 To register your business officially, you need to make an appointment at one of the KVK offices.
 You can prepare for your registration with KVK by filling out the appropriate form as much as possible.
 There are several forms in fillable pdf-format to choose from.
 You can think of:

 - your business contact details;